Aisosa11/TDI_DE-WK3/readme.md

 **DATA EXTRACTION FROM API USING REQUESTS**

-   In this project, RapidAPI was used to get data from a sport websites.
+   In this project, RapidAPI was used to get data from a sport website.
 After which the data was stored into a dataframe and stored in XSLX and parquet.

 **AIM**
 - To practice how to use the requests library.